Shiatsu Cave

 Do you provide insurance coverage?

-Yes, in some cases.
-Normally I refer over to Anoka Massage & Pain.
+No. I refer over to Anoka Massage & Pain.

 What Should I Wear?
 Loose comfortable clothing that will move with you for some of the stretching exercises.